 That answer is that pilots are paid based on different factors.

 Similar to a U.S. military pay scale, pilot pay is dependent on many things, like how long a pilot has been with a company, whether the pilot works for a regional airline or a major airline, the region or country in which the pilot works, his or her seniority, and whether he or she is a first officer or a captain.
 And let’s not forget the state of the aviation industry in general.
 Pilot pay is also linked to global economic health.

 State of the Industry

 The aviation industry is a cyclical industry.
 It goes up and down just like any other, but the very interesting thing about airline travel is that it’s both widely dependent on the economy and it acts as an independent economic force throughout the world.
-Aviation — specifically air travel — changes along with the global economic climate, but it also provides secondary economic benefits to other industries, like tourism and manufacturing.
+Aviation—specifically air travel—changes along with the global economic climate, but it also provides secondary economic benefits to other industries, like tourism and manufacturing.
 A change in one can affect the other.

-Today, air travel industry is healthy.
+As of 2018, the air travel industry is healthy.
 After the economic recession in the early 2000s, airlines seem to be in a period of growth, especially in Asia.
 This means that airlines are hiring pilots again after years and years of instability resulting in airline mergers, bankruptcies, and employee furloughs.
 Pilot hiring has reached a peak, and airlines are finding that they need to be competitive with their compensation and benefits offered to pilots, and subsequently keep them from moving on to other airlines, increasing pay and benefits for pilots.